sranins/BusinessApplication-ReleaseNotes/articles/Spring18/microsoft-flow/error-details-analytics.md

 - A flow may have multiple errors that exist within a single flow execution.
 For example, you may have a loop that contains multiple action(s) that have failed as part of that run instance.
 - Within a flow, a maker can **Configure run after **settings, which allows a flow to continue executing when an action has failed.

 Accessing Microsoft Flow Analytics requires a Flow Plan 2 license.
-If you do not see the **See analytics** link, appearing in the maker portal, that means that you do not meet the minimum licensing requirements.
+If you do not see the **See analytics** link, appearing in the maker portal, it means that you do not meet the minimum licensing requirements.
 For more details about Flow licensing, including signing up for a free Flow Plan 2 trial license, please visit our [licensing page](https://flow.microsoft.com/pricing/).